the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## ES6 Object Initializer

-In JavaScript ES6, you can use a shorthand property syntax to initialize your objects more concise.
+In JavaScript ES6, you can use a shorthand property syntax to initialize your objects more concisely.
 Imagine the following object initialization:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~